GreeningLab/GNA5031_applied3/README.md

 For Windows user, use the pre-generated tree file - `input.msa.trim.treefile`

+**FOR INSTRUCTORS: help students to obtain either pregenerated or self-generated tree file**

 #### 4.5.2 Upload to ITOL
 Go to ITOL webpage (https://itol.embl.de/) press the following:

 My Trees => Tree upload (drag and drop) => click on `input.msa.trim.treefile` to enter the tree

+**FOR INSTRUCTORS: help students to login to ITOL, drag and drop the tree file**

 #### 4.5.3 Tree exploration
 After tree being uploaded, explore: